Large Language Model as Token Compressor and Decompressor: Experiment

-Our experiments used the Qwen3-0.4B, Qwen3-1.7B, and Qwen3-4B models.
-For the LoRA~\cite{lora} configuration, We use LoRAs to LLM's all project linears and set the $r$ to 128, $\alpha$ to 256, and dropout to 0.1.
+Our experiments used the Qwen3-0.6B, 1.7B and 4B.
+For LoRA, we apply LoRA to all projection linear layers in the LLM and set $r$ to 128, $\alpha$ to 256, and dropout to 0.1.
 We compared our method with state-of-the-art methods, including ICAE~\cite{incontextae}, GistToken~\cite{gisttokens}, AutoCompressor~\cite{autocompressor}, and LLOCO~\cite{lloco}: ICAE compresses the input into a fixed-length memory slot; GistToken compresses the input into a fixed-length token using attention masking; AutoCompressor compresses the input in segments into a fixed-length summary vector; and LLOCO uses a fine-tuned AutoCompressor and a base LLM for contextual compression.
 To ensure a fair comparison, all basic settings were kept consistent across all methods, and the Z-token size is 8k.
-All experiments used six NVIDIA GPUs: two A800-80G and four V100-32G.
-Each configuration is equipped with one Intel Xeon Gold 6348 CPU.
-The software environment includes Ubuntu 22.04 LTS, Python 3.12, PyTorch 2.5.1, and CUDA 12.4.
-Unless otherwise specified, the base LLM used in the experiments is Qwen3-0.6B.
+For experimental environment information, please refer to~\ref{experiment_env}.